 To facilitate connections with key stakeholders and gain insight into existing pain points and where data can better support local-level decision-making, we are partnering with two organizations — Akros and ToroDev — that have a local presence in Zambia and Uganda.
 The NGOs, multilateral organizations, and district-level bodies we’ve interviewed thus far have expressed high interest in a tool that would centralize the most relevant indicators on HIV/AIDS prevention and treatment resources.

 Listening to public and private sector leaders call for improving and using data to drive decisions, observing the tools and methodologies of the other 21 innovations, and receiving critical feedback on the human-centered approach to designing our Decision-Support Tool broadened our perspective and plans for work in Uganda and Zambia.
 In the coming months, AidData will seek to incorporate some of these lessons learned into the design and implementation of our project.

-Sol Eskenazi is the Zambia Country Lead on AidData's DREAMS Innovation Challenge award.
+Sol Eskenazi served as a Junior Program Manager and the Zambia Country Lead for AidData's DREAMS award from 2016-2017.

 The views expressed here are those of the authors alone, and do not necessarily reflect the views of the institutions to which the authors belong.